chenyun964/cs201G2T3/README.md

 | 10k.json | ~821k | ~67GB |
 | 250k.json | ~880k | ~77GB |

-The default dataset used is `100.json`, you may based on your computer's capacity and select diffeent dataset for testing.
+The default dataset used for input test is `100.json`, you may based on your computer's capacity and select different dataset for testing.
+The default dataset used for data structure test is `sample.json` which can generate a dense graph and help us to see the difference between different data structure.